Geometric Conditions for Lossless Convexification in Linear Optimal Control with Discrete-Valued Inputs: Real-Time Implementation for Spacecraft Rendezvous: Numerical Simulations

 \section{Numerical Simulations}

-We illustrate the effectiveness of the lossless convexification framework through a low-Earth orbit satellite rendezvous problem.
-Consider a non-cooperative chief spacecraft orbiting in a near-circular orbit, and consider a chaser spacecraft with cold-gas thurster actuators in its three orthogonal directions.
-The relative motion of the chaser spacecraft with respect to the chief spacecraft is modeled using the Clohessy–Wiltshire (CW) equations \cite{curtis2015orbital}.
+We illustrate the application of this lossless convexification framework through a fuel-optimal problem ($\psi(u) = \|u\|_1$) of a low-Earth orbit (LEO) satellite rendezvous maneuver in an elliptical orbit.
+Consider a non-cooperative chief spacecraft and a chaser spacecraft with cold-gas thruster actuators in its three orthogonal directions, which are saturated at maximum acceleration $u_{\max} = 0.05 \frac{\rm m}{\rm s^2}$, a constraint typical in small satellites \cite{weston_state---art_2025}.
+The input set has a structure similar to \cref{ex:set_example_1} and is given by